Ozziekins/zywa/README.md

 ```

 You should now see the Card Status API web interface, ready for you to use!

+## Framework/Language Choice 🛠️
+### Why Python and Flask?
+- Python: I chose it for its simplicity and because it has a ton of libraries, such as Pandas for CSV manipulation which I used.
+Also because well I am comfortable coding with python.
+- Flask: Super straightforward and and it's flexible enough to let the project grow organically if it needs to be expanded upon.

+### Why PostgreSQL?
+- Reliable: As a relational databases it was a good options since the data structure seemed to be well-defined and relational.
+- Compliance: PostgreSQL can handle complex queries even though it's not the case for this particular api, it could be useful for expanding.

+## Architectural Decisions 🏛️
+### Data Handling and API Design
+- Separation of Concerns: The application logic is separated from the data layer.
+I mean Flask routes handle HTTP requests, while database interactions are abstracted behind clear interfaces.
+- RESTful API Design: The API follows REST principles, easy to navigate for the internal tems, and makes getting what you need effortless.

+## Possible Improvements ✨
+- Asynchronous Processing: With larger CSV files, processing the data asynchronously could improve performance.
+- Docker Compose: The way I implemented it now uses Docker for deploying rhe application but doesn't handle the database part.
+But with Docker Compose, both the application and database containers would simplify configuration and make everything work together even smoother.

 ## License 📜
 This project is proudly licensed under the MIT License.
 For more details, see the LICENSE file.